naturalspirit-dev/naturalspirit-dev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a design-minded front-end && blockchain developer focused on building exceptional digital experiences, highly versatile and driven by learning.
-When problems arise, I seek ways to fix them.
-Whether it takes reading a book or picking up a lesson in a new framework, I’ve always been eager to solve the challenges that development can bring.
-Also I am working on Blockchain technology as well like EthereumSmart Contract, Layer 2 solutions.
+ Front-End Developer with proven experience at Applify and Speridian Technologies in helping companies create and maintain a better code base for reusability.
+Passionate about learning and development with a desire to apply skills on a larger development team at Redfin.
+Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
+I am working on Blockchain technology as well like Ethereum Smart Contract, Layer 2 solutions.
 I am a fast learner so I can work with any unfamiliar programming.

-#### INTEREST
-All things audio and musicproduction - including sounddesign,composition, mixing andmastering.
-When not codingI’m eitherplaying my guitars,sampling vinyl or spendingtime outside with my dog.